mines-ciroh/TempEst2/README.md

 If you use this model in your research, please cite Philippus, Corona, Schneider, Rust, and Hogue, "Satellite-Based Spatial-Statistical Modeling of Daily Stream Water Temperatures at the CONUS Scale" (in review).
 This paper also contains a detailed description of model design and performance characteristics.

 The seasonality component is based on the "three-sine" stream annual temperature cycle function described in: Philippus, Corona, and Hogue, (2024), "Improved annual temperature cycle function for stream seasonal thermal regimes", JAWRA, https://doi.org/10.1111/1752-1688.13228.

+Full training datasets and a knitted model validation notebook are available in CUAHSI HydroShare: https://www.hydroshare.org/resource/a8b243957f7946e388d10ab206990675/